haothitran/etheirys/docs/relics/zodiac-weapons.md

         - If you do not see your required FATE, then you can clear other FATEs in the zone to try to force the one you need to spawn.
 Or wait for currently active FATEs to time out.
         - Some FATEs are triggered after certain events (e.g. after speaking with an NPC)
     - For leves:
         - There are two types of levequest NPCs — one for general leves and one for Grand Company leves.
-Ensure that you are speaking to the correct one.
+Ensure that you are speaking to the correct NPC.
         - If you do not see your required levequest, then you can clear out other levequests to try to force the one you need to spawn.
         - To start a levequest:
             1. Pick up the levequest.